michelp/pybladeRF/README.md

 Install
 =======

-Obviously to start you'll need to have build and installed libbladeRF.
+To start you'll need to have build and installed libbladeRF.
 See the nuand docs for that.
-Next thing you'll need is a device.
+You'll need a device too.

 On ubuntu, you'll need some packages to build pybladeRF: